 Comfortable out-of-the-box shoe with extreme adjustability

-Compared to the Shot, the Wire 2 loses some of the mesh ventilation holes, and moves upper retention dial away from the forefoot to the outstep, and uses a 'soft instep closure system' for more comfort across the first metatarsal.
+Compared to the Shot, the Wire 2 loses some of the mesh ventilation holes, and moves the upper retention dial away from the forefoot to the outstep, and uses a 'soft instep closure system' for more comfort across the first metatarsal.

 If you're looking for a bit of extra airflow, the Sidi Wire 2 Air uses the same design but adds hundreds of tiny ventilation holes across the surface.

 The build quality is exceptional which is to be expected from a halo model of this nature.
-The micro-adjustable Boa IP1 dials operate incrementally via a series of soft-lace guides that ensure an even spread of tension, which also minimises hotspots and helps with support.
+The micro-adjustable Boa IP1 dials operate incrementally via a series of soft-lace guides that ensure an even spread of tension, which also minimizes hotspots and helps with support.

 There's no doubting the Giro Imperial's premium feel - not only in terms of functionality but performance, too.
 While they're appreciably light, this has done little to affect the way they perform or feel on the foot.
-In fact, they're super comfortable and mould to your feet's contours like a vacuum-sealed lunch bag.
+In fact, they're super comfortable and mold to your feet's contours like a vacuum-sealed lunch bag.

-In a move away from Mavic’s own Ergo dial, the Cosmic Ultimate SL are specced with a single Boa IP1 dial that tensions an overlapping upper.
+In a move away from Mavic’s own Ergo dial, the Cosmic Ultimate SL is specced with a single Boa IP1 dial that tensions an overlapping upper.
 This aids the weight loss, however, the single tensioner may lack the fine-tuning that multiple dials offer.
 The upper consists of a light TPU frame which is laser welded to the mesh panels rather than stitched, yet again saving weight and limiting irritation points.

 The Cosmic Ultimate SL has a tighter heel cup and wider toe box than the previous model which aims to increase comfort, although if you have narrower feet this may not be a positive change.
 The shoe is cut low around the ankle which aids freedom of movement when you are riding hard.